 California red scale, Aonidiella auranti, on citrus, roses and ornamentals.

 Ivy or oleander scale, Aspidiotus nerii, on a wide range of hosts including cycads and palms, San Jose scale, Quadraspidiotus perniciosus, Walnut scale, Q. juglanregiae, Dyctyospermum scale, Chrysomphalus dictyospermi, on a wide range of hosts.

-At 80°F Aphytis take 13-18 days to develop from egg to adult.
-Adults live for approximately 10-16 days (up to 25) and deposit 6-8 eggs daily.
+At 80°F, Aphytis takes 13-18 days to develop from egg to adult.
+Adult lifespan is up to 25 days depending on environmental conditions and availability of resources.
+Females deposit 6-8 eggs per day.

 It's important to note that these time-frames are approximate and can be influenced by factors such as temperature, humidity, and the availability of prey.
 Monitoring the development and activity of beneficial insect populations, along with environmental conditions, can help determine the progress and effectiveness of their role in pest control efforts.